canmet-energy/btap_batch/README.md

 The btap_batch cli command for this is called 'build-environment'.
 You can invoke the help for this command using the -h switch.
 This lets to you know the option switches to change which branches you wish to use for your analyses.
 ```
 python ./bin/btap_batch.py build-environment -h
 ```

-However to use the most recent stable versions openstudio-standards, btap_costing, and btap_batch, simply run this command to configure your system to run locally.
+However, to use the most recent stable versions openstudio-standards, btap_costing, and btap_batch, simply run this command to configure your system to run locally.
 Note: if you do not have an RSMeans licence you MUST disable costing.
 ```
 python ./bin/btap_batch.py build-environment --compute_environment local_docker --disable_costing
 ```